 How do I qualify?

-You qualify based on "most in need" as determined by our board.
+You qualify based on "most in need" as determined by a board.
 A photocopy proof of income and a short letter outlining what you hope your child will gain from the program must accompany your application.Particular attention has been made to make the application process be as least intrusive as possible.

 How Else?